ragona/clobber/README.md

 But how many requests should we make at once?
 Threads, futures, async -- all techniques require us to answer this question correctly.

-This is a fundamental problem in distributed services -- how many workers?
+This is a fundamental problem in distributed services.
+How many workers?
 How many threads?
 What's the size of the pool?
 There's no perfect answer.
 If you set the number too low you'll have low throughput and underutilized hardware.
 It you set the number too high the workers will start to contend with each other for some resource or other and you'll waste CPU stepping on your own toes.